 VII.
-Lists of Attorneys in Each County Within the Judicial District
+Lists of Attorneys

 A. General Requirements

 To be eligible to be included on any of the lists provided for herein, an attorney must:

 - 1. Be licensed to practice law in North Carolina. - 2.
 Demonstrate that he or she: - a.
 Has a confidential place in which to meet clients and will be available for meetings on a reasonable basis; - b.
 Has available to clients a reliable means of communication, including a telephone number with the capability for callers to leave voice messages and a valid email address; and - c.
 Will be available to the courts for scheduled court appearances. - 3.
 Submit an application to be placed on the particular list and be approved as provided in Article VI, above.